ibm-cloud-docs/power-iaas/using-rhel.md

 You cannot contact the Red Hat-based repository and download the appropriate software packages without first enabling your RHEL subscription.
 {: note}

-1. To buy a RHEL subscription, see [Red Hat Enterprise Linux® Server](https://www.redhat.com/en/store/red-hat-enterprise-linux-ibm-power-little-endian){: new_window}{: external}.
+1. To buy an RHEL subscription, see [Red Hat Enterprise Linux® Server](https://www.redhat.com/en/store/red-hat-enterprise-linux-ibm-power-little-endian){: new_window}{: external}.

 2. To register your system, see [Quick Registration for RHEL](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/quick_registration_for_rhel/index){: new_window}{: external}.

-## Capturing and importing a RHEL image
+## Capturing and importing an RHEL image
 {: import-rhel-image}

 To use RHEL within the Power Systems Virtual Server service, you can use the [IBM Power Virtualization Center (PowerVC)](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_images_hmc.html){: new_window} to capture your Linux image, then [import it](/docs/power-iaas?topic=power-iaas-deploy-custom-image) as an Open Virtualization Appliance (OVA) file.
 You must also bring your own license (BYOL).
 If you cannot use PowerVC to capture an image, see the [Power Systems OVA image capture](/docs/power-iaas?topic=power-iaas-linux-deployment#vios-capture) instructions.